 Palm Oil Statement

-We have had a lot of interest in our use of palm on social media after our invite to Ethical Hour and other media broadcasts so wanted to write a quick update on here to keep all information in one place…
+We have had a lot of interest in our use of palm on social media after our invite to Ethical Hour and other media broadcasts over the years, so we wanted to write an update on here to keep all the information in one place…